kerens91/FlyingSheepsServerApp/README.md

 ![imageedit_158_7735667754](https://user-images.githubusercontent.com/23153754/144446587-5b455cb1-7615-47ad-8865-6e7b89565cb6.png)

-## Card Game Application
+#### Card Game Application
-This project is a card game application written in Java.
+This project is the server[^1] side of a card game application written in Java.

-This file contains a concise explanation about the application, along with a short review of the main components of the application.

-Please note that the code in this Git is the server side implementation of the application.
+A short demo video of the app can be found in the link:

 In addition to this file, you may also find other reference documents in the "Addition" folder:
 1. About the application - description and instruction of the game.